ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 #### Checkpoint sync

-Also called weak subjectivity sync, this strategy creates a superior user experience for syncing Beacon Node.
+Checkpoint sync, also known as weak subjectivity sync, creates a superior user experience for syncing Beacon Node.
 It's based on assumptions of [weak subjectivity](/developers/docs/consensus-mechanisms/pos/weak-subjectivity/) which enables syncing Beacon Chain from a recent weak subjectivity checkpoint instead of genesis.
-This makes the initial sync time significantly faster with similiar trust assumptions as syncing from genesis.
+Checkpoint sync makes the initial sync time significantly faster with similar trust assumptions as syncing from [genesis](/glossary/#genesis-block).

 In practice, this means your node connects to a remote service to download recent finalized states and continues verifying data from that point.
 Third party providing the data is trusted and should be picked carefully.